 The Riverway Lagoons cover an area in size of more than three Olympic swimming pools.
 The lagoons are nestled among shady raintrees, with the picturesque Ross River providing a peaceful backdrop.
-Water cascades connect the two distinct lagoon areas, which vary in depth up to 2m.
-A feature of the lagoon is its invisible edge, so the lagoon appears to extend into the river.
 The surrounding well established raintrees, together with the extensive overhangs of the Riverway Arts Centre roof and additional shade structures, provide a protected year-round safe swimming environment.

 Monday to Thursday